 Upper Antelope Canyon is shaped like the letter A. It’s narrow up top and wide at the base.
 You access it from ground level and walk into it with the canyon walls up above ground.

 When you visit Upper Antelope Canyon, you’ll be driven to the canyon entrance in the back of a truck by the tour operators.
 Your guided tour will start and end in the same place.
-You’ll walk through the Antelope slot canyon and make a round trip by turning around and walk back out getting to see the same part of the canyon, but from a different perspective.
+You’ll walk through the Antelope slot canyon and make a round trip by turning around and walking back out, getting to see the same part of the canyon but from a different perspective.

 Here’s my take on the steps, just in case you’re concerned about them.
-They are steep and some of the steps are so narrow you can’t even get your whole foot on it.
+They are steep, and some of the steps are so narrow you can’t even get your whole foot on them.

 Know your limits, but also know it’s really not that strenuous.
 You don’t come back out this way, either, so that’s a plus!